Private Matchings and Allocations: Preliminaries

-Before giving the formal definition, we first introduce some notation.
+To give the formal definition, we will need some notation.
 Given a vector of prices $\{p_g\}_{g \in G}$, the (quasi-linear) \emph{utility} that player $i$ has for a bundle of goods $S_i$ is defined to be $u_i(S_i, p) = v_i(S_i) - \sum_{j \in S_i} p_j$.\footnote{ This is a natural definition of utility if agents must pay for the bundles they buy at the given prices.
 In this paper we are concerned with the purely algorithmic allocation problem, so our algorithm will not actually charge prices.
-However, prices will be a convenient abstraction throughout our work.} Given a vector of prices $p$, for each agent $i$, we can define his set of \emph{most demanded bundles}: $\omega(p) = \arg\max_{S \subseteq G} u_i(S, p)$.
-Given two price vectors $p, p'$, we write $p \preceq p'$ if $p_g \leq p'_g$ for all $g$. \begin{definition} A valuation function $v_i:2^G\rightarrow [0,1]$ satisfies the {\em gross substitutes condition} if for every pair of price vectors $p \preceq p'$, and for every set of goods $S \in \omega(p)$, if $S' \subseteq S$ satisfies $p'_g = p_g$ for every $g \in S'$, then there is a set $S^* \in \omega(p')$ with $S' \subseteq S^*$. \end{definition} Finally, we will always consider markets with multiple copies of each type of good.
+However, prices will be a convenient abstraction throughout our work.} Given a vector of prices $p$, for each agent $i$ we can define the set of \emph{most demanded bundles}: $\omega(p) = \arg\max_{S \subseteq G} u_i(S, p)$.
+Given two price vectors $p, p'$, we write $p \preceq p'$ if $p_g \leq p'_g$ for all $g$. \begin{definition} A valuation function $v_i:2^G\rightarrow [0,1]$ satisfies the {\em gross substitutes condition} if for every two price vectors $p \preceq p'$ and for every bundle $S \in \omega(p)$, if $S' \subseteq S$ satisfies $p'_g = p_g$ for every $g \in S'$, then there is a bundle $S^* \in \omega(p')$ with $S' \subseteq S^*$. \end{definition} Finally, we will typically consider markets with multiple copies of each type of good.
 Two goods $g_1,g_2 \in G$ are \emph{identical} if for every bidder $i$ and for every bundle $S \subseteq G$, $v_i(S \cup \{g_1\}) = v_i(S \cup \{g_2\})$: i.e., the two goods are indistinguishable according to every valuation function.
 Formally, we say that a set of goods $G$ consists of $k$ {\em types} of goods with $s$ {\em supply} if there are $k$ representative goods $g_1,\ldots,g_k \in G$ such that every good $g' \in G$ is identical to one of $g_1,\ldots,g_k$, and for each representative good $g_i$, there are $s$ goods identical to $g_i$ in $G$.
-For simplicity of presentation we assume throughout the paper that the supply of each good is the same, but this is not necessary; all of our results continue to hold when the supply $s$ denotes the \emph{minimum} supply of any type of good.
+For simplicity of presentation we will assume that the supply of each good is the same, but this is not necessary; all of our results continue to hold when the supply $s$ denotes the \emph{minimum} supply of any type of good.